Economy

 In Małopolska:

-- The region’s GDP is PLN 189,295 million, which constitutes 8.1% of the country’s GDP – 5th place among Polish regions in terms of contribution to the national GDP (2020)
+- The region’s GDP is PLN 273 768 million, which constitutes 8% of the country’s GDP – 5th place among Polish regions in terms of contribution to the national GDP (2023)

-- The value of GDP per capita is PLN 55.4 thousand (2020)
+- The value of GDP per capita is PLN 80.4 thousand (2023)

 - The 7 Smart Regional Specializations have the greatest share in generating the region’s GDP: life science, renewable energy, ICT, chemistry, production of metals and metal products, electrical engineering and machinery industry, creative and leisure industries

-- There are 2 million people in working age, which is almost 60% of the total population (2023)
+- There are over 2 million people in working age, which is almost 60% of the total population (2023)

-- The capital of the region, Krakow, is a national leader in the modern business services industry: over 92,000 people work in 261 service centers, which is 23% of those employed in this sector throughout Poland
+- The capital of the region, Krakow, is a national leader in the modern business services industry: over 101,000 people work in 288 service centers, which is 22% of those employed in this sector throughout Poland

 - The most important export sectors are the electromechanical, automotive and chemical industries.

-- Exports of goods and services amount to over EUR 12.5 billion (2021), an increase by EUR 2.5 billion compared to 2020, the 6th place in Poland.
+- Exports of goods and services amount to over EUR 15.8 billion (2023), an increase by EUR 0.1 billion compared to 2022, the 6th place in Poland.

-- Imports of goods and services amount to EUR 13.6 billion (2021), an increase by EUR 3.6 billion compared to 2020, again number 6.
+- Imports of goods and services amount to EUR 16,6 billion (2023), decline by EUR 1,9 billion compared to 2022, the 5th place in Poland.

-- There are 4.8 thousand exporting companies (2021), 21% more than in 2020, 4th
+- There are 4.9 thousand exporting companies (2023), almost 7% less than in 2022, 4th place in Poland.

-- There are 5.8 thousand importing companies (2021), no. 4.
+- There are 5.9 thousand importing companies (2023), no. 4.

 - A high national ranking of entities selling online – 2.6% of the total exports.